yeyu2/Youtube_demos/README.md

 * mesop_crewai.py - https://youtu.be/IE4AyrvC4yw - Use Mesop to Develop UI for CrewAI App
 * llama_agents.py - https://youtu.be/4UvzuRS83yU - Exploring Llama-Agents with Code Walkthrough
 * Instructor/ - https://youtu.be/LwdO7qwpujo - How to Make AutoGen Agents Always Generate Structured Data by Using Instructor
+* Llama32/ - https://youtu.be/qFkMdOTD97w - How to Use Llama 3.2 to Create Vision Apps and Multimodal Agents in AutoGen